freebasic/fbfrog/readme.txt

          do "long" in place of every "enum Foo" type. (would have to calculate enumconst value if no initializer given)

-- Are forward declarations/references handled correctly?
-Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!

 - char array should be translated to zstring * N: static char s[10] = "hello";
     dim shared s as zstring * 10 => "hello"